Shreveport Fire Stations

 Engines 1 & 2 were 1937 Seagraves enclosed cab pumpers.

-Aerial Ladder 2 was a 1918 American La France Hook & Ladder Truck.-Note the solid rubber tires on this rig.
+Aerial Ladder 2 was a 1918 American La France Hook & Ladder Truck

-Fire Alarm Office was located on the west side of the 2nd floor with its Gamewell alarm circuits, PBX and PA system to all stations.
+The Fire Alarm Office was located on the west side of the 2nd floor

 Old Central Fire Station served Shreveport Well for 82 Years.